MaterializeInc/materialize/doc/developer/design/20220511_replicated_compute_introspection.md

 ## Description

 The general idea is that replicas sink their introspection dataflows (which they already maintain) to persistent storage.
-The resulting storage collections are exposed to the user as per-replica *introspection tables* in the system catalog.
+The resulting storage collections are exposed to the user as per-replica persist sources.
-When these tables are referenced in queries, query planning translates these references to persist source reads.
 As persistent storage is shared between all replicas, any replica is able to access all introspection sources and yield consistent introspection data back to the user.

 ![Introspection data flow](static/introspection-data-flow.png)